qd8bp/memory_game/README.md

 # memory_game
-This generates a GUI to administer a simple memory game.
+This python script generates a GUI to administer a simple memory game.